 - The Fungi from Yuggoth.
 The Brotherhood of the Beast tries to cause a worldwide catastrophe by arranging for terrorist attacks, the summoning of gigantic dholes and the activation of a giant monster in Egypt, all on the Day of the Beast.

-- In Exalted, anyone who is employed by the Neverborn is technically an apocalypse cultists since the Neverborn want the world to be utterly destroyed, allowing them to finally die.
+- In Exalted, anyone in the Neverborn's employ is technically an apocalypse cultist since the Neverborn want the world utterly destroyed, allowing them to finally die.
 In practice, most of them are just in it for the power.

-- In Warhammer 40,000 we have the Genestealer cults, who prepare the planet for the Tyranid invasion.
+- In Warhammer 40,000, Genestealer cults prepare planets for Tyranid invasion.
 Their apocalypse involves the Tyranids devouring anything that offers resistance, then turning everything alive on the planet (including the Tyranid forces and surviving Genestealers) into soup so it can be absorbed by the hive fleet.

 - In Dead Space, the Unitologists utilize the Marker to bring about a Zombie Apocalypse as part of an Assimilation Plot.
 It goes about as well as one would expect.